marissafujimoto/pgmap/README.md

 ## Barcodes

-Barcodes should be given in a two column tab separated text file with sample names as the first column and the sample barcode sequences in the second column.
+Barcodes should be given in a two column tab separated text file with the sample barcode sequences in the first column and the sample names in the second column.
 An example is provided under `example-data/three-read-strategy/HeLa/screen_barcodes.txt`.

 ## Custom Trim Strategies